Pr00xxy/flex/README.md

 fields in a secure way.

 ### Security
-I think it's suitable to have this section first, as running unknown arbitrary strings as code is a nono.
-So let me explain.
+I think it's suitable to have this section first, as running unknown arbitrary strings as code is a no-no. So let me explain.

-Flex is not javascript nor does it execute arbitrary strings as code.
+Flex does not use eval, nor does it actually execute arbitrary strings during runtime in an insecure way.
-Flex utilizes [jsonpath](https://github.com/json-path/JsonPath) to locate object fields and a proprietary syntax to execute a set of predefined (or user defined) functions.
+Flex utilizes [jsonpath](https://github.com/json-path/JsonPath) to locate object fields and a proprietary syntax to execute a set of predefined (or user defined) functions on the values that jsonpath locates.

 Flex only parses a "function-like" syntax and tries to locate known functions from a predefined dictionary.
 Thus it can only execute known functions provided to it.

-For utmost security, one may limit flex to only be able to execute functions of ones own making.
+To ensure security, one may limit flex to only be able to execute functions of ones own making.

 Flex is nothing more than a strategy pattern.